Thursday, December 19, 2019

 We shopped at Burlington Coat Factory and Old Time Pottery.

-We rode back to the condo for the remainder of the day and watched TV.
+We rode back to the condo for the remainder of the day and spent the time watching TV.

 Dec 10, 2019

-While they were at the Time-share I called my dentists to get a refill of my antibiotics at Walgreens and to cancel my colonoscopy until the first of the year.
+While they were at the Time-share, I called my dentist to get a refill of my antibiotics at Walgreens and to cancel my colonoscopy until the first of the year.

-We ate lunch at Firehouse Sub.
-I ordered a Philly Steak 4inch sandwich, salsa chips, and Sprite
+We ate lunch at Firehouse Subs.
+I ordered a Philly Steak 4-inch sandwich, salsa chips, and Sprite.

 Philly Steak

-Our tickets said Row 6A which was on the left side of the building and could not see all the characters in the show.
+Our tickets indicated Row 6A, which was located on the left side of the building, and we were unable to see all the characters in the show.

-We saw a Seal lion show, a Scrooge pirates show, Birth of Jesus with Mary riding out on a donkey with Joseph, an angel descending from the ceiling, Wise men coming from afar, and shepherds.
+We saw a Seal lion show, a Scrooge's Pirates show, the Birth of Jesus, with Mary riding out on a donkey, an angel descending from the ceiling, Wise men coming from afar, and shepherds.

 Mary and Joseph

-Next, she brought everyone a cup and she filled each cup with a Cream of Vegetable soup.
+Next, she brought everyone a cup and filled each one with Cream of Vegetable soup.
 Next, she brought us biscuits to go with our soup.

-Next, she brought everyone a piece of fried chicken, along with Mac & Cheese, & sweet potatoes.
-When everyone finished eating she gathered up all the dishes and returned with a plate and a peach pie.
+Next, she brought everyone a piece of fried chicken, along with macaroni and cheese, and sweet potatoes.
+When everyone finished eating, she gathered up all the dishes and returned with a plate and a peach pie.

 She also brought doggie bags for our leftovers.

-I was not super hungry but I ate all my pie.
+I wasn't extremely hungry, but I ate my entire pie.

-While at the show I got a text saying my great-grandson Hayne Cohen Hughes was born weighing 7lbs 10 oz
+While at the show, I received a text saying that my great-grandson, Hayne Cohen Hughes, had been born, weighing 7 lbs 10 oz.

-The show was over around 8 or 9 we rode back to the condo watched some TV and went to bed.
-By this time it was snowing.
+The show was over around 8 or 9, so we rode back to the condo, watched some TV, and went to bed.
+By this time, it was snowing.

-It snowed all night and the next morning the ground was covered.
+It snowed all night, and the next morning, the ground was covered with snow.

 By noon the next day, the roads were clear.